 First, let’s get our minds around the issue – starting with the goldfish myth.

 The Great Goldfish Myth

-In the spring of 2015, The Consumer Insights group of Microsoft Canada published a report report entitled “Attention Spans.”
+In the spring of 2015, The Consumer Insights group of Microsoft Canada published a report entitled “Attention Spans.”
 The report, for a marketing audience, included the quote from Nadella reinforcing what many of us feel: attention is the new currency.

 Coming from a technology marketing background, I understand how these research reports work.
 Marketer researchers gather interesting insights and package them to meet the objectives of the organization funding the research.
 This isn’t the theory-testing type of research that advances science.
 Take these marketing-focused research reports with a healthy grain of salt.